 Employers aren't supposed to discriminate against people with mental illness.
 In fact, it's often against the law.
-Yet it happens, so what do we do about it when it does?
-In Canada, provincial human rights legislation requires equal rights and opportunities for people with disabilities and other disadvantaged groups.
-People with mental and physical disabilities … Continue reading Mental Illness and Employment Discrimination
+Yet employment discrimination happens, so what do we do about it when it does?
+Canadian human rights legislation In Canada, provincial human rights legislation requires equal rights and opportunities for people with disabilities and other disadvantaged groups.
+People … Continue reading Mental Illness and Employment Discrimination

 The emerging blogger series is aimed at community building through giving mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
 It's also a way to introduce you as a reader to some newer members of our community.
 This post is by Christopher G. … Continue reading Emerging Blogger Series: Christopher